Condo Buyouts to Rise After Surfside Collapse

 Following the collapse, developers may have an easier time convincing unit owners to sell, experts say.

-“The sales pitch is enhanced, unfortunately, by the safety factor,” said attorney Bill Kramer of Morgan Real Estate.
+“The sales pitch is enhanced, unfortunately, by the safety factor,” said attorney Bill Kramer of the law firm Brinkley Morgan.
 “If you’re living in a $200,000 condo and it’s going to cost $100,000 in repairs, could you possibly afford it?
 It kind of doesn’t make sense.”

 Insufficient reserves

-Note: A previous version of this story incorrectly identified attorney Bill Kramer’s firm.